In this article:

 - Computer Security – user access; cryptography (method of protecting information and communication through the use of codes); ethics and legal implications

-Master’s Degree in Computer Software Engineering
+Master’s Degree in Computer Software Engineering - Two Year Duration

 With a Master’s Degree in Computer Software Engineering, graduates qualify for various management roles in the field.
 In addition to senior positions in software development and computer programming, they may qualify for jobs as computer and information research scientists.
 With the appropriate medical field knowledge, they may also pursue work as biomedical engineers.